DanMolenhouse/CMU-95-702-Distributed-Systems-Project3/README.md

 Here is an example of this same command once some transactions have been added to the blockchain:

->0.
-View basic blockchain status.
->1.
-Add a transaction to the blockchain.
->2.
-Verify the blockchain.
->3.
-View the blockchain.
->4.
-Corrupt the chain.
->5.
-Hide the corruption by repairing the chain.
->6.
-Exit client.
->
 >0
 >
 >Current Size of chain: 5